inoahdev/tbd/README.md

                                       To get the numbers of all available images, Use the option --list-images --image-path,             Specify the path of an image to parse out.
-                                      To get the paths of all available images, Use the option --list-images -v, --version,                Specify version of tbd to convert to (default is v2).
+                                      To get the paths of all available images, Use the option --list-images --no-overwrite,               Prevent overwriting of files when writing out.
+                                      This may result in some files being skipped -v, --version,                Specify version of tbd to convert to (default is v2).
                                       This applies to all files where tbd-version was not explicitly set